devloop0/karma-lang/README.md

 Future work will include:

+It was decided that for code generation, a virtual machine would be used to interpret the code from the karma programming language.
+(This will most likely be started in another repository to keep the two code bases independent from each other).
+Optimizations have not yet started, but are on the back burner after more features have been added to the language and the virtual machine has been implemented.

- 1. Code generation
+ 1. ~~Code generation~~
- 	* It is currently up for debate which of the following options to chose for code generation:
+ 	* ~~It is currently up for debate which of the following options to chose for code generation:~~
-    	1. Native machine code (hardest of all, but guaranteed performance).
+    	1. ~~Native machine code (hardest of all, but guaranteed performance).~~
-        2. C code (easier, but harder in the future (convulted exception support and maybe, generic support).
+        2. ~~C code (easier, but harder in the future (convulted exception support and maybe, generic support).~~
-        3. VM (easiest of all, especially in the long run, but severe performance hit).
+        3. ~~VM (easiest of all, especially in the long run, but severe performance hit).~~
  2. Optimizations (control flow graph, SSA, etc.)

 ---